Computing with quadratic forms over number fields: Level of a number field

 In this section we present an algorithm determining an important invariant of a number field, namely its level.
 Recall that a \term{level} of a field $K$, denoted $s(K)$ is the minimal number of terms needed to represent $-1$ as a sum of squares in $K$.
 We set $s(K)= \infty$, when $-1$ cannot be expressed as a sum of squares (i.e. $K$ is formally real).

-\begin{alg} Given a number field $K=\QQt$ specified by its defining polynomial $f$, this algorithm computes the level $s(K)$. \begin{enumerate} \item Use Sturm's sequence to check if $f$ has any real roots.
-If so, then return $\infty$ and quit. \item Use Algorithm~\ref{alg_is_square} to check if $-1$ is a square in $K$.
-If so, then return $1$ and quit. \item Use \cite[\S6.2.5]{Cohen93} to find the factorization of $2$ in $\CO_K$ in the form of a list $\CL$ consisting of triples $(\gd_j, e_j, f_j)$, where $\gd_j$ is a prime of $K$ dominating $2$ with the ramification index $e_j$ and the inertia degree $f_j$. \item If for any $j$, both $e_j$ and $f_j$ are odd, then return $4$ and quit. \item Return $2$. \end{enumerate} \end{alg}
+\begin{alg} Given a number field $K=\QQt$ specified by its defining polynomial $f$, this algorithm computes the level $s(K)$. \begin{enumerate} \item If the degree of $f$ is odd, then return $\infty$ and quit. \item Check if $f$ has any real roots (see Remark~\ref{rem_root_counting} below).
+If so, then return $\infty$ and quit. \item Check if $-1$ is a square in $K$.
+If so, then return $1$ and quit. \item Find the factorization of $2$ in $\CO_K$ in the form of a list $\CL$ consisting of triples $(\gd_j, e_j, f_j)$, where $\gd_j$ is a prime of $K$ dominating $2$ with the ramification index $e_j$ and the inertia degree $f_j$. \item If for any $j$, both $e_j$ and $f_j$ are odd, then return $4$ and quit. \item Return $2$. \end{enumerate} \end{alg}

-\begin{poc} The standard Sturm's sequence method counts the number of real embeddings of $K$.
-If this number is positive, then $K$ is formally real and consequently its level equals $s(K) = \infty$.
-Next, Algorithm~\ref{alg_is_square} verifies if $-1$ is a square in $K$, if so then $s(K)= 1$.
-Otherwise, $s(K)$ is either $2$ or $4$.
+\begin{poc} The real roots of $f$ correspond to real embeddings of $K$.
+Hence, if $f$ has a real root (this happens trivially, when $\deg f$ is odd), then $K$ is formally real and consequently its level equals $s(K) = \infty$.
+Next, if $-1$ is a square in $K$, then $s(K)= 1$.
+In every other case, $s(K)$ is either $2$ or $4$.
 In order to distinguish between these two cases, \cite[Proposition XI.2.11]{Lam05} comes in handy.
 It asserts that $s(K) = 4$ if and only if there is $1\leq j\leq k$ such that $d_j = e_jf_j$ is odd.
 Otherwise, $s(K) = 2$.
-This is precisely what step~\ref{step_odd_eifi} at the end of the algorithm is~for. \end{poc}
+This is precisely what step~\eqref{step_odd_eifi} at the end of the algorithm is~for. \end{poc}